vfong00/MKS21X-FinalProject/README.md

 There were some issues in the branch screenPort where the terrainGeneration would print onto the terminal, but the underlying data structure of terrainGeneration would intermix with the proper terrain.
-This led to me making a new brach to work ground up, from the point where terrain eneration last worked, and immediately start moving that work into Screen.
+This led to me making a new brach to work ground up, from the point where terrain generation last worked, and immediately start moving that work into Screen.
 After that was sorted out, I began moving around functions into their respective objects.